acf2/bellare-miner-signing/README.md

 If you want to use custom number of key points or custom key size you should add to _each_ of the above commands `--points=<points>` and/or `--bits=<bits>` respectively.

+Assumed implementation is SBCL.
+Was manually tested on SBCL 1.3.11.